What we can learn about IA from Voice UI design

 Luisa is a User Experience Architect for BBC News, with a background in visual design and infographics.
 She likes when things make sense and are designed with the user in mind.
 She can often be heard ranting about something “that just makes no sense!”
 She works with UX designers and developers to deliver logical content structures, good navigations and useful interactions on responsive websites and mobile apps.

-Emily has been a UX Architect at the BBC since 2014.
-She is currently working on joining up the Children’s ecosystem, helping kids discover more content they’ll love: from games, learning apps and quizzes, to TV shows and fan website content.
-Prior to this role, Emily ran a small digital agency where she designed and built information-rich websites for a wide range of arts organisations and small/medium-sized businesses.
-Emily occasionally speaks at UX and IA conferences when she feels like she has something important to say.
-She has a daily yoga practice to keep her grounded and does acroyoga whenever she feels like taking off.
+Emily Heath spent the last 2 years improving navigation and content discovery across BBC Children’s ecosystem, helping kids discover more content they’ll love: from games, learning apps and quizzes, to TV shows and fan content.
+She’s now moved into a central UXA team working on pan-BBC projects like global navigation and URL design.
+Emily has been a UX architect at the BBC since 2014 and prior to this, she ran a digital agency called Exploded View.
+There, Emily designed and built information-rich websites for a wide range of arts organisations and SMEs.
+Emily has a daily yoga practice to keep her grounded and does acroyoga whenever she feels like taking off.